 Perhaps you’re wondering if selling Lincoln Heritage’s career opportunity is legitimate and right for you.

 If you’re scouting for an inside view of how selling final expense insurance with Lincoln Heritage works, you are at the right web page!

-My objective in writing this article is to supply you with all the facts about becoming an insurance agent with Lincoln Heritage, mixed in with my perspective as a fellow insurance agent since 2011.
+My objective in writing this article is to supply you with all the facts about becoming an insurance agent with Lincoln Heritage, mixed in with my perspective as an insurance agent since 2011.

 Without further delay, let’s begin!